Nursing Grand Rounds: NRP in Action – 2013 Update Through Simulation

 Required course materials

-These may be purchased with registration or purchased at the AAP online bookstore.
+These may be purchased at the AAP online bookstore or other online book retailers.
 Course participants may share textbooks.
 The AAP requires each instructor candidate to own a personal copy of the NRP Instructor DVD.

 - Current (on course date) NRP Provider card that covers Lessons 1–9